Les Kouba

 Leslie Carl Kouba (February 3, 1917 – September 13, 1998) was an American artist, author, outdoorsman, and businessman.
 He specialized in waterfowl paintings but is also known for his early sculpture of Dakota chief Little Crow, which was commissioned by the city of Hutchinson, Minnesota and installed in 1937 at a site overlooking the Crow River.
 In 1947, he invented the Art-O-Graph, a projector used to transfer a photo to layout.
 In 1982 he helped produce a new statue for this site, as the first had become weather beaten.

 Kouba is credited as being among the artists in the 1970s who popularized wildlife art.

 Early life

-Born to Anthony and Sophie Kouba, who were first-generation Czech-Americans, Kouba was born during a snowstorm, at their farm two miles east of Hutchinson, Minnesota.
-Anthony and Sophie owned a small dairy operation.
+Born to Anthony and Sophia Kouba, who were first-generation Czech-Americans, Kouba was born during a snowstorm, at their farm two miles east of Hutchinson, Minnesota.
+Anthony and Sophia owned a small dairy operation.
 As children, young Kouba and his two brothers, Harry and Ernie, learned to hunt, trap, and fish.
 Kouba recalled that time spent with his father during this period "contributed to my [his] early appreciation of nature."